 Innovative Licensing has been in business for over 20 years, helping inventors design and patent their ideas.
 They offer assistance with obtaining patents and selling inventions, as well as all other aspects of the process.

 Docie Invention & Patent Marketing has been in business since 1976, offering patenting and other invention services to entrepreneurs for over 30 years.
 They offer free resources and a free evaluation via their website online.

 Idea4Invention offers help to inventors, from the beginning of the process to the very end.
 Their services include invention assistance, prototype assistance, marketing assistance and patenting assistance.

 |InventionIdeas.org||Read Author Review|

 InventionIdeas offers a wealth of information for inventors.
 Their website has lots of resources available, including patent research, patent application assistance, business plans and invention company information.

 What to look for in an invention or patent service

 What technical experience does the service offer?

-Some invention and patent services specialize in particular product types, industries or specific services.
-Be sure that you research the company and any attorneys or other service providers that it partners with to verify that it is experienced and qualified to meet your needs.
+Some invention and patent services specialize in particular product types, industries or services.
+Be sure that you research the company and any attorneys or other service providers that it partners with to verify that it is experienced and qualified enough to meet your needs.